English Slang for Dating and Relationships

 "Haunting" is our final scary word, and it's the lighter version of zombieing.

-Imagine that you ended a relationship with someone some time ago and you no longer speak to them.
+Imagine that you ended a relationship with someone and you two no longer speak.
 However, sometimes that person "likes" something you post on social media.
-Even though you don't see or talk to them anymore, they are still watching what you do online.
+Even though you don't see or talk to them anymore, they're still watching what you do online.
 You're being haunted!

-Fall and winter are popular times for people to begin relationships.
-People like the comfort of a partner when the weather gets cold and when family holidays like Christmas are near.
+Fall and winter are popular times to begin relationships.
+People like the comfort of a partner when the weather gets cold and when holidays like Christmas are near.

 Freckling